 Eight seniors working in the studio arts at Colby College in Waterville will exhibit their work at the Colby College Museum of Art May 10-27 in the college's annual Senior Art Show.
 The students will exhibit paintings, prints, drawings and sculptures.
 An opening reception will be held Thursday, May 10, from 3 to 4:30 p.m. and the public is invited.

 Sculptor and painter Brenda Garand will present a slide show talk about her art on Monday, April 30, at 4:30 p.m. in room 154 of Colby College's Bixler Art and Music Center on the Waterville campus.
 The event is open to the public and free of charge.

 Margaret McFadden, assistant professor of American studies at Colby College, will receive the Senior Class Charles Bassett Teaching Award and will deliver the college's final Spotlight Event lecture of the year on Thursday, May 3.
 McFadden's talk, "It's Hard to Be Good," will take place at 7 p.m. in the Page Commons Room of Cotter Union at Colby in Waterville, Maine.

-Elise Friedmann, a correspondent for several European Jewish journals, will present the lecture "Who Owes What to the Holocaust Survivors?" on Wednesday, November 8, at Colby College in Waterville.
-The 7:30 p.m. event will be held in the Pugh Center of Cotter Union and is open to the public free of charge.
-A reception will follow immediately afterwards.
+U.S. Ambassador Dennis Ross, one of America's key negotiators in the Middle East for more than a decade, will present the inaugural Goldfarb Lecture on Tuesday, May 1, at Colby College in Waterville.
+The 7:30 p.m. lecture will be held in the Page Commons Room of Cotter Union and is open to the public free of charge.